tamaraalbilleh/city-explorer/README.md

  * 04-04-2021 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource and the weather resource.

  * 05-04-2021 2:23pm - Application now has a fully-functional express server, with a GET route for the location resource ,the weather resource and national parks resources from APIs : locationIQ , Weather and national parks perspectively  .

+ * 06-04-2021 4:59pm - Application now has a fully-functional postgress server, with a GET route for the location resource ,the weather resource and national parks resources from APIs : locationIQ , Weather and national parks perspectively  .
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an examples:

 01-01-2001 4:59pm - Application now has a fully-functional express server, with a GET route for the location resource.